amaruxia42/cloud_and_network_automation/README.md

 This tool is for auditing and educational purposes only.
 Always validate findings before applying changes in a production environment.
 Author

-Robert Wright Cloud/Network Security Enthusiast
+Robert Wright Cloud/Network Security Engineer

 GitHub: @amaruxia42
 License